34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 7 to 10

 In the warmer parts of its range, this plant will stay evergreen throughout the winter.
-In the cooler parts of its range, it will die back to the ground after frost and regrows the following spring.
+In the cooler parts of its range, it will die back to the ground after frost and regrow the following spring.

 Zexmenia has small leaves that grow along semi-woody stems.
 Flowers bloom anytime from spring through fall and attract many butterflies and bees.
 The flowers are small, showy, and bright yellow.
-This would be a good plant for any perennial wildflower garden, to attract pollinators, or can adapt to grow in a container.
+This would be a good plant for any perennial wildflower garden, to attract pollinators, or to grow in a container.

 Share This Post